 7. In-memory Databases

 If a Big Data analytics solution can process data in the RAM, rather than the data stored on the hard drive, it can increasingly improve dramatically.
 And this process is how In-memory databases work.
-Many of the leading software enterprises are adopting this technology and will surely be a big hit this 2020.
+Many of the leading software enterprises are adopting this technology and will surely be a big hit.

 8. Predictive Analytics